ArtiomBoo/RestcountriesAPI_project/README.md

 ## Demo:
 https://dry-tor-28046.herokuapp.com/ (first time it may load slow)

-### Website is design to work both on desktop version and on mobile:
+### Website is designed to work on both desktop version and mobile:
 * Desktop version:

 ![desktop version](http://artiom.no/images/oslomet/screenshot/desktop.gif)